mmckelvy/dev-thoughts/README.md

 # Dev gains
-A collection of bite-sized functions, patterns, and techniques to enhance your development game.
+A collection of bite-sized functions, patterns, and techniques I've found useful for various development tasks.
+You might find them useful too.

-## General principles
-- Solve problems in the most direct way possible.
-- Avoid unnecessary abstractions.
-When you do create abstractions, keep them specific.
+Items are organized by focus area (e.g. ui, Postgres, etc.).

+Enjoy.